-All applicants for the DBU M.A. in Management program must meet the following criteria:
+All applicants for the DBU M.A.M. program must meet the following criteria:

-- 1. A Bachelor's degree from a regionally accredited institution - 2.
-Give evidence of sound moral character and compatibility with DBU's mission
+- 1. A Bachelor's degree from a regionally accredited institution. - 2.
+Evidence of sound moral character and compatibility with DBU's mission.

-In addition, the Masters Degrees Admission Committee will review the following criteria as it strives to take a holistic view of the applicant in order to determine the likelihood of success in the M. A. in Management program:
+In addition, the Master's Programs Admission Committee will review the following criteria as it strives to take a holistic view of the applicant in order to determine the likelihood of success in the M.A.M. program.